McGuffey Reading Services

 “We chose McGuffey Reading Services after school program for our son.
 He was starting to frustrate in school, and the extra help he was getting there just wasn't enough.
 At McGuffey, he loves the individualized attention, and after just a month or so he's already made huge gains in his reading and his self-confidence.
 Now he looks forward to reading with us every night!”

 McGuffey's Summer Reading Program is designed for school-age children in need of intervention during the summer break to either maintain their literacy skills or work to build their literacy skills.
-The Program is an intensive 3-week intervention from July 6-24.
-The students attending the 3-week Summer Reading Program are in grades Kindergarten through Middle School.
+The Program is an intensive 6-week intervention from June 22 - July 31.
+The students attending the 6-week Summer Reading Program are in grades Kindergarten through Middle School.
 The Program is designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.

-- Students work closely with McGuffey clinicians to develop an intensive instructional program to best meets the needs of their students.
+- Using an intensive intervention lesson, students work one-on-one with teachers to develop an intensive instructional program to best meet the needs of their students.

-- Our lessons typically include: 1) systematic teaching of phonemic awareness, phonics/decoding, and spelling to build word recognition; 2) targeted fluency instruction to build reading rate and prosody; 3) comprehension instruction to include both background knowledge/vocabulary and strategy use; and 4) writing instruction, which is woven throughout the lesson.
+- Our lessons follow a structured literacy format and can include the following components based on individual needs: 1) systematic teaching of phonemic awareness, phonics/decoding, and spelling to build word recognition; 2) targeted fluency instruction to build reading rate and prosody; 3) advanced decoding and spelling examining syllables and meaning parts (including affixes and word roots); 4) comprehension instruction to include both background knowledge/vocabulary and strategy use; and 5) writing instruction for application and/or for supporting comprehension.

 - All instructional activities are based on student assessed needs and strengths.